-E-mail: Please use the course e-mail system in Canvas
+- E-mail: Please use the course communications (email) in Canvas.

 GEOSC 10: Geology of the National Parks (3 credits).

 Prerequisites: None - However you do need to make sure that you can meet the technical requirements for completing the course and are confident using online materials (refer to Learning Online - Are You Ready? for hints).
 Refer to the World Campus Technical Requirements and the relevant Course Orientation materials for details.

-GEOSC 10 will be conducted entirely on the World Wide Web.
-There will be no set class meeting times but you will be required to complete weekly assignments.
-There are 12 units that will be completed at a rate of 1 per week.
+GEOSC 10 will be conducted entirely online.
+There will be no class meeting times but you will be required to complete weekly assignments.
+There are 12 units to be completed at a rate of 1 per week.

 This is a fun course.
 Our four goals for the course are: